 Talking about engaging several parts of the mind, my next point is…

-- Great stories create purpose and drive action.
+- Significant stories create purpose and drive action.

-A brilliant story hooks up your customer, then engages their mind.
+A brilliant story hooks up your customer and then engages their mind.
 Their mind is able to create images of how your story relates to their life experiences.
 And when this happens, they feel that whatever recommendations you give are true.
-This inspires them to take immediate action in efforts to solve their problems or find pleasure.
+This inspires them to take immediate action to solve their problems or find pleasure.

 Tell life-moving stories about your business if you want to grow your revenues or get your customers to do some desired action.

 - It can be a great way to transfer your beliefs and values to your customers.

 Every glorious business (including yours) started with a mission to help make the world a better place.